cellistigs/Branch_Bound/docs/index.md

 ## Unit testing ##
 One of the first things you learn in an introductory programming course is how important it is to write unit tests.
 Once a function is designed, a good programmer determines a set of unit tests with good coverage to ensure proper implementation.
 Once implemented, the programmer checks for any failed unit tests.

 [Pytest](https://docs.pytest.org/en/latest/){:target="_blank"} is a convenient tool for running unit tests.
-Pytest auto-discovers testing scripts and has nice diagnostics for indicating why assert statements fail, modular fixtures, and other features that make it useful.
+Pytest auto-discovers testing scripts and has diagnostics for indicating why assert statements fail, modular fixtures, and other features that make it useful.
 By calling `pytest` in the base directory of a repo, pytest searches recursively for any ".py" files with the string "test" in the name.
 Then, within each of these test files, discovers all functions with the string "test" in the function name, and executes them.

 Consider unit testing for two python modules `git_template/numeric.py` and `git_template/strings.py`, which contain 2 and 1 functions repsectively.
 The unit testing scripts for these functions are `tests/test_numeric.py` and `tests/test_strings.py`.